 - Ovulatory disorders, often indicated by menstrual cycle disturbances such as infrequent (oligo-menorrhoea) or absent periods (amenorrhoea)

-- Hyperandrogenism: Evidence of raised androgen levels in the blood, either from a blood test or from clinical signs, hirsutism (unwanted hair) and skin disorders such as acne and greasy skin.
+- Hyperandrogenism: Evidence of raised androgen levels in the blood, either from a blood test or from clinical signs such hirsutism (unwanted hair) and loss of hair on the top of your scalp

 Internal transvaginal ultrasound for PCOS

 An internal transvaginal ultrasound allows a doctor to look much more closely at your womb and ovaries and the most common method for diagnosing PCOS.
 “Transvaginal” means “through the vagina”.
-The procedure requires you to lay on your back with your knees up, then a small ultrasound probe is gently passed through the vagina.
-These procedures can seem daunting and can cause a little discomfort.
+The procedure requires you to lay on your back with your knees up, then a small lubricated ultrasound probe is gently passed through the vagina, similarly to a tampax.
+This test can seem daunting and can cause a little discomfort.
 Try to relax.
 The procedure is usually painless and should not take long.
 If you experience pain on entry or are uncomfortable at any time you should inform the person doing the scan (nurse, ultrasonographer or physician) immediately.

-Doctors opt for this method instead of an external ultrasound because of the nature of PCOS.
-The cysts are found just below the surface of the ovaries and are usually no bigger than 8 mm in diameter.
-They are egg-containing follicles that have not developed properly due to a hormonal imbalance and do not release at the time of ovulation, instead they remain in a small, immature state appearing like small cysts arranged in a radial pattern just below the surface around the edge of the ovary.
-Due to the small size of the cysts a transvaginal ultrasound is going to give a clearer indication of PCOS to your doctor than any external ultrasound would.
+Doctors opt for this method instead of an external ultrasound because the transvaginal ultrasound view is more reliable and the ovaries are more visible.
+The immature follicles are found just below the surface of the ovaries and are usually a few millimetres in diameter.
+They are egg-containing follicles that have not developed properly due to a hormonal imbalance and often do not release the egg at the time of ovulation.

 External ultrasound

 An external ultrasound scan is the one which most of us are pretty familiar with.
-It is most commonly used to check on the health of an unborn baby in a pregnancy.
-It can also be used to examine other organs within the body to help diagnose potential illnesses, such as appendicitis.
+It is most commonly used to check on the health of an unborn baby during a pregnancy.
+It can also be used in children and adults to examine other organs within the body to help diagnose potential illnesses, such as kidney stones.
 This scan works by having some gel rubbed on to your skin and a small handheld probe is run across the part of your body which is being scanned.
-Since ultrasound is a very high frequency sound waves, the gel is helpful to give good transmission of the ultrasound waves and create a better image.
+Since ultrasound is a very high frequency sound wave, the gel is helpful to give good transmission of the ultrasound waves and create a better image.
+Ultrasound waves are safe and do not have harmful x-rays.

 What’s the difference between a normal ultrasound and a PCOS ultrasound?